-10 of 20 top markets had more activity than during last summer's record-breaking window
+10 of 20 top markets have more activity than during last summer's record-breaking window

-Provisional\ top 20 countries by summer 2024 transfer activity (with % of summer 2023 activity)
+Provisional\ top 20 countries by summer 2024 transfer activity

 \Transfer fees include all men's squads, not just the senior squad.
 Note that spending and earnings figures balance and do not include intermediary fees, transaction costs or solidarity payments and include a best estimate of likely contingent fees as reported.
 The figures are provisional as they closed at 3 September, soon after the major European markets closed.
 BEL, CZE, KSA, MEX, POR, QAT, RUS, TUR and some smaller markets are still open for inbound transfers and all markets are still open for outbound transfers.